“Pinpoint where banks are buying and selling.”

 When supply of a product is high and the demand is low, prices must fall to incite buyer’s interest; when the demand for a product is high and supply is low, prices must rise to represent the scarcity of that product.

-Now Forex, as well as all other markets, stocks, commodities, crypto, etc, are driven by this same concept.
+Now Forex, as well as all other finanical markets, stocks, commodities, crypto, etc, are driven by the forces of supply and demand.

-News events, economic announcements, and general market action cause different groups of traders to buy and sell, resulting in changes to the supply and demand equation.
+News events, economic announcements, and general market action make different groups of traders to buy and sell, causing changes to the supply and demand equation.

-These changes manifest visually as the rises, declines, and consolidations we see on our charts.
+These changes manifest visually as the rises, declines, and consolidations on our charts.